-JFES Annual Symposium 2026 – Call for Abstracts
+JFES Annual Symposium 2026

 We are currently organizing the 2026 JFES Annual Symposium, scheduled to take place from October 7th to 9th, 2026.
 We are seeking enthusiastic Technical Committee Members who are willing to volunteer their time to review technical papers and participate in discussions about conference operations.
 If you are interested, please contact us at the following address: info@spwla-jfes.org

-Many authors responded to our Call for Abstract (deadline for April 14th, 2026), and a total of 58 abstracts were submitted from 17 countries all over the world.
-Based on these submissions, we expect to prepare an interesting and exciting program for all the attendees.
+Many authors responded to our Call for Abstract, and after abstracts review in early May, 23 abstracts were selected for oral presentation.
+Due to the large number of abstracts received, we decided to hold a Poster session to allow authors to present their results.
+Based on the content of oral and poster presentations, we expect to prepare an interesting and exciting program for all the attendees.

 Topics of the Symposium will be: